PhrozenByte/acme/README.md

   acme-issue --renew DOMAIN_NAME

 Options:
   -r, --renew      renew an existing certificate
   -f, --force      issue a new certificate even though there is another
                    certificate for this DOMAIN_NAME
+      --no-verify  don't verify the certificate after issuance

 Help options:
   -h, --help     display this help and exit